Introduction to Diode Testing

 When using Resistance Mode for diode testing, a low resistance in forward bias suggests the diode is healthy.
 Conversely, a high resistance or ‘OL’ in reverse bias indicates proper function.
 However, readings in this mode are less specific and can vary greatly.

 Keep in mind the specific characteristics of the diode being tested, as they can affect the expected results.
 Always compare your readings with the manufacturer’s specifications for the most accurate interpretation.
 Consistent results across multiple tests will also help confirm the health of the diode.
+When assessing diode resistance, it is crucial to understand the unique properties of the diode and compare your measurements with the manufacturer’s guidelines, as this will ensure accurate results and confirm the diode’s functionality through consistent testing outcomes.

 Troubleshooting with Resistance Mode Measurements